jgddesigns/cool_chart/README.md

     Data (required)

         A json object that specifies a type of data and its percentage value.
 Can be an already calculated percentage, a tuple containing values needed to calculate a perentage, or a mixture of both.
 The key value is used as a title for that portion of data on the chart.
-The length of this object will set the number of points in the chart (3-8 points)
+The length of this object will set the number of points in the chart (3-8 points).

         Examples: